Larry Mizel: Simon Wiesenthal Center

-Museum of Tolerance-Jerusalem (MOTJ)
+Museum of Tolerance Jerusalem (MOTJ)

-After being in development for more than 21 years, the new Museum of Tolerance-Jerusalem (MOTJ), co-founded and chaired by Mizel, is scheduled for completion in the summer of 2023.
-The three-acre, $260 million MOTJ campus straddles the West Jerusalem city center and the Old City.
-According to their website, the MOTJ will "celebrate the vibrancy of Israel’s democracy by promoting universal respect and co-existence and will deal with the vital issues of the 21st century."
-It includes a museum, children's museum, outdoor amphitheater, international conference center, social lab and gardens.
+After being in development for more than 20 years, the new Museum of Tolerance Jerusalem (MOTJ), co-founded and chaired by Mizel, partially opened in May 2023.
+The two upper floors are open to visitors, including a large auditorium and a multi-use space for exhibitions, conferences and events.

+Designed by Los Angeles-based Yazadani Studio, the 17,500 square meter facility is located on a three-acre, $300 million MOTJ campus straddling the West Jerusalem city center and the Old City.
+According to their website, the MOTJ celebrates "the vibrancy of Israel’s democracy by promoting universal respect and co-existence and will deal with the vital issues of the 21st century."
+It will include a museum, children's museum, outdoor amphitheater, international conference center, social lab and gardens.

+The museum opened with a photographic exhibition marking 75 years of Israeli independence.

 In a 2021 Jewish Insider article, the museum’s director of operations Jonathan Riss credited Mizel as “the driving force that has kept the project going through numerous hurdles.”"[Larry Mizel] is the type of guy that never says never, and he sees this building as a game changer for Israeli society,” said Riss.
 “He has the tenacity to go through battles and because of that we will finish it and you will see the results."

 In an article by The Jerusalem Post, Mizel was quoted on the many challenges the project faced, which were listed as bureaucratic, architectural and legal in nature:"My mission to establish this museum is rooted in my steadfast commitment to Jewish values and combating antisemitism and other atrocities.
 This is what drove me, despite all the obstacles along the way, to fight for this dream and establish this hub of tolerance and solidarity.
 For me, tikkun olam [fixing the world] starts here.
-In this place, we will spread the values of coexistence and peace throughout the world and fight against hatred and racism of all kinds."Mizel has funded grants for several other Jewish organizations, such as the American Israel Education Foundation, Yeshiva Toras Chaim in Denver, Hillel of Colorado, American Friends of Yeshiva High School and BBYO.
+In this place, we will spread the values of coexistence and peace throughout the world and fight against hatred and racism of all kinds."Mizel has funded grants for several other Jewish organizations, such as the American Israel Education Foundation, Yeshiva Toras Chaim in Denver, Hillel of Colorado, American Friends of Yeshiva High School, BBYO, Friends of the IDF, Jewish Colorado and the Jewish Community Center.